Phantom2101/Stock-price-prediction/README.md

-Here are the details about the Project and What folders contain which Files!
+<b>!!!HERE ARE THE DETAILS ABOUT THE PROJECT AND WHAT FOLDERS CONTAIN WHICH FILES!!!</b>
 <br><br>
-#1 'templates' folder has all html codes.
+<i>#1 'templates' folder has all html codes.
 <br><br>
 #2 'static' folder has css file and the dynamically generated graphs are stored here.
 <br><br>
-#3. 'app.py' is the main python code which remains in the main folder.
+#3. 'app.py' is the main python code which remains in the main folder.</i>